foreverphoenix/the-phoenix-flavour/content/embers/module-1/step-4.md

 ## The Skyrim Script Extender

 If you have any previous modding experience at all, you will likely have heard of the **Skyrim Script Extender** or **SKSE** for short.
-Of all the mods and tools out there, the Script Extender is one of the most vital ones: It *extends* the scripting capabilities of the engine, allowing mod authors to implement features that would not have been possible before.
-SKSE is required by many mods, among them the most complex ones available.
+Of all the mods and tools out there, the Script Extender is one of the most vital ones: It extends the scripting capabilities of the engine, allowing mod authors to implement features that would not have been possible otherwise.

+SKSE is required by many mods, including most of the essentials.
+Modding Skyrim on XBOX or PS5 is not comparable to modding on PC largely because SKSE cannot be installed on consoles.

 A popular example of an SKSE-dependant feature is the **Mod Configuration Menu**, or **MCM** for short, which is part of the UI overhaul mod [SkyUI](https://www.nexusmods.com/skyrimspecialedition/mods/12604).
 But there are also a multitude of SKSE-based plugins that, among other things, fix engine-level bugs that could not have been addressed otherwise.

 ### SKSE and Skyrim Updates

-Any updates for Skyrim SE change the main executable, **SkyrimSE.exe**, which then requires Script Extender to be updated in turn.
+Any updates for Skyrim SE change the main executable, **SkyrimSE.exe**, which then requires the Script Extender to be updated in turn.
 SKSE is **version dependant** and will *only* work with the specific version of Skyrim SE it was compiled for.
 For example, SKSE SE version `2.0.20` functions only with the last pre-Anniversary Edition version of Skyrim SE, `1.5.97.0`.

 The new SKSE AE was made for the post-AE versions of Skyrim SE.
-For **Embers**, you are currently expected to run the latest Skyrim SE build, `1.6.323.0`, with the corresponding SKSE AE build `2.1.3`.
+For **Embers**, you are currently expected to run the latest Skyrim SE build, `1.6.353.0`, with the corresponding SKSE AE build `2.1.5`.

 The issue of version dependancy does not only affect SKSE and the base game, but also SKSE and SKSE plugins.
 While some SKSE-dependant mods only use functions added by SKSE in their scripts and do not require a *specific* version of SKSE to actually work, there are also the so-called SKSE plugins.
 These files with the `.dll` extension are dependant on a specific SKSE version the same way SKSE is dependant on a specific Skyrim SE version.